-Water based deck stain have come on rapidly in the last 4 years.
+Water based deck stains have come on rapidly in the last 4 years.
 The main reason for the vast amount of water based stains on the market today is related to changes in VOC laws across the country.
 Many states have adopted or soon will adopt lower VOC (Volatile Organic Compounds) regulations.
-This has prompted stain manufacturers to increase production of water soluble decking stains.
-In our opinion, water-based deck stain are “thin” paints with varying amount of acrylic and pigment.
+This has prompted stain manufacturers to increase production of water-soluble decking stains.
+In our opinion, water-based deck stains are “thin” paints with varying amount of acrylic and pigment.

 Pros: Water cleanup, less chance of mold or mildew growth.
 Environmentally friendly.